Private Lesson FAQs

 Students are encouraged to enjoy practice and learn to practice well, but I also see the struggle to practice as an indication that we need to adjust the pace of lessons.
 Maybe the student has simply hit a plateau or isn't grasping a concept and we need to move more slowly.
 Often, introducing some “just for fun” music helps them understand the goal of daily practice and application: it gives them the skills needed to play the music that excites them!

 I would like to see if you are a good match for my child(ren).
 What should I do?

-If you would like to meet with me before reserving an ongoing lesson time, simply ask to schedule an interview/sample lesson.
-I can answer any questions that you have and sit down with your child(ren) for 10-15 minutes and introduce some basic piano concepts with them, or, if they have taken lessons already, have them play some pieces for me and talk with them about what they are used to as far as lesson and practice expectations.
+If you would like to meet with me before reserving an ongoing lesson time, we can schedule an interview/sample lesson.
+I will answer any questions that you have and sit down with your child(ren) for 10-15 minutes and introduce some basic piano concepts with them, or, if they have taken lessons already, have them play some pieces for me and talk with them about what they are used to as far as lesson and practice expectations.

 What if my child gets sick or we will be out of town?

-Keeping your scheduled lesson on a regular basis is important, but for those inevitable conflicts, make-up lessons are offered on a nearly unlimited basis.
-Ideally, we would reschedule for another time during the week, but if that doesn't work out, you may reserve a time on the make-up days that are held periodically throughout the school year, or you may choose to hold them over until the summer.
+Keeping your scheduled lesson on a regular basis is important for retention and growth, but for those inevitable conflicts, make-up lessons are offered.
+Ideally, we would reschedule for another time during the week, but if that doesn't work out, you may reserve a time on the make-up days that are held periodically throughout the school year.

 What about summer lessons?